18F/Head-Start-HSES-Procurement/README.md

 ### Background Details:

 OHS has reporting needs that are Congressionally mandated; but they would like to be able to better structure their data and reporting so that they can extract patterns to better serve grantees.
-Better data collection techniques and processes could allow OHS to unearth inequities, identify at-risk grantees, and help set grantees up for greater success by mapping long-run distribution patterns.
+Better data collection techniques,  processes, and visualizations could allow OHS to unearth inequities, identify at-risk grantees, and help set grantees up for greater success by mapping long-run distribution patterns.

 ### Needs for data insights: